Grassy Key: History of Grassy Key

 Florida became a state in 1845, but the keys weren't officially incorporated until 1870 after they were surveyed by Charles F. Smith.
-According to locals the key was named after an old settler circa 1855, other documents state the key as being named "Ellis Island before 1855."
+According to locals the key was named after an old settler around 1855, but other documents state the key as being named "Ellis Island before 1855."
 The early pioneers suffered from clouds of mosquitos and no-see-ums.
-They lived in thatched roofed houses that were regularly mowed down by hurricanes, and were cut off from civilization because the island was only navigable by boat.
+They lived in thatched-roofed houses that were regularly mowed down by hurricanes, and were cut off from civilization because the island was only navigable by boat.
 The FEC built the railroad in 1908, and it brought some prosperity to the area.
-It connected the island to civilization and opened up an opportunity for a tourism industry, and ease of moving goods like pineapple, key limes, sponges, charcoal, and shark skins.
+It connected the island to civilization and opened up an opportunity for a tourism industry, and ease of moving goods such as pineapple, key limes, sponges, charcoal, and shark skins.

 Grassy Key's first postmaster was appointed on August 26, 1908.
 He was known as Julius W. Taylor from the Crainlyn Post Office.
 The original name of the island was Crainlyn after the Crain family.
-The Crain Family were the landholders of Grassy Key before being incorporated into Florida.
-Julius W Taylor was the first known person to advertise tourism to the Grassy Key area.
-He advertised to the Jacksonville area stating that 'if you were suffering from the Jacksonville heat, come to Grassy key where the ocean and Gulf breezes steadily blow'.
+The Crains were the landholders of Grassy Key before being incorporated into Florida.
+Julius W Taylor was the first person known to advertise tourism to the Grassy Key area.
+He advertised to the Jacksonville area, stating, "if you were suffering from the Jacksonville heat, come to Grassy key where the ocean and Gulf breezes steadily blow."

-In 1925 the first highway was completed with ferry landings to complete the 40 mi gap between the Lower Matcombe keys and Key West.
-With the addition of the highway running through Grassy Key Ed Neff's Bonefish Lunchroom was built in 1935 complete with gas pumps to accommodate tourists that could now drive to Key West instead of taking a ferry.
+In 1925, the first highway was completed, with ferry landings to complete the 40 mi gap between the Lower Matcombe Keys and Key West.
+With the addition of the highway running through Grassy Key, Ed Neff's Bonefish Lunchroom was built in 1935 complete with gas pumps to accommodate tourists who could now drive to Key West instead of taking a ferry.
 This highway was nicknamed the Overseas Highway.

-1935 was the first year recorded with a disastrous hurricane.
+The first year recorded with a disastrous hurricane was 1935.
 This hurricane washed out the lower portion of the Overseas Highway, destroyed the ferry station, and washed the railroad out to sea.
-There were casualties, but the exact numbers are unknown and not very well documented.
-Most of the casualties were World War I veterans that were housed in tents while they constructed the overseas highway bridges.
-These veterans were hired to complete the Overseas Highway.
+Casualties occurred, but the exact numbers are unknown and not very well documented.
+Most of the casualties were World War I veterans who were housed in tents while they constructed the Overseas Highway bridges.

-With the rebuilding of the Upper Keys, the railway was abandoned, and telephone lines were incorporated circa 1938.
+With the rebuilding of the Upper Keys, the railway was abandoned, and telephone lines were incorporated around 1938.

 During WWII, the Overseas Highway was improved and named US Route 1.
 The improvements were made for the Navy Support Services and opened more of the Lower Keys that were previously difficult to reach.